 Are you investing in your business and your future or just spending money in your business without thinking?
 Of course the old adage “You have to spend money to make money” still applies, but where you spend your money could mean the difference between business growth and business stagnation.
 Here are our tips on smart spending.

 One of the “freedoms” of being a freelancer or solo practitioner is often also the “freedom from a regular paycheck”.
 As a freelancer, you will find it even more important to make and keep a budget for your business to help you ride the waves of irregular income payments.
 Although many people bristle at just the thought of making a budget and sticking to it, you will need to draw upon the discipline you have as a successful business owner to set up and follow a budget for your business finances.

-When you run your income and expense reports for your business using your small business accounting application, you can easily see the line items for each accounts receivable and accounts payable.
-You can also see exactly on what dates your regular bills are due, which will help you to manage your cash flow.
+When you run your income and expense reports for your business using your small business accounting application, you can easily see the line items for each account receivable and accounts payable.
+You can also see exactly what dates your regular bills are due, which will help you to manage your cash flow.

 Some of the regular and occasional expenses are investments in your business.
 Others can be considered “spending” without a real business reason or actual business return.
 If the primary reason you spend your business money is to get a financial return in the short- or long-term, then you have invested wisely with your spending.